Variation of discrete spectra for non-selfadjoint perturbations of selfadjoint operators: Introduction

 Since for $\eps \in (0,1)$ we can find $C(\eps,A)$ such that for all $\lambda \in \mc \setminus \sigma(A)$

 we see that, at least in case $p>1$ and ignoring the constants, estimate (\ref{eq:1}) is stronger than (\ref{eq:gol}).
-In addition, we note again that, in contrast to (\ref{eq:gol}), estimate (\ref{eq:1}) is valid without any further restrictions on $\sigma(A)$. \begin{rem} We should stress that for more specific operators the estimates on holomorphic functions derived in \cite{golinskii11} might lead to better estimates than can be obtained from (\ref{eq:1}), see \cite{MR2773062} for a related discussion. \end{rem} Finally, while this article does not discuss applications of inequality (\ref{eq:1}) to more concrete situations, let us at least remark that just as estimate (\ref{eq:hans}) has been used to derive Lieb-Thirring type inequalities for Schr\"odinger and Jacobi operators with complex-valued potentials \cite{Hansmann10}, estimate (\ref{eq:1}) might be of value when studying non-selfadjoint perturbations of periodic operators of this type.
+In addition, we note again that, in contrast to (\ref{eq:gol}), estimate (\ref{eq:1}) is valid without any further restrictions on $\sigma(A)$.
+We should stress that for more specific operators the estimates on holomorphic functions derived in \cite{golinskii11} might lead to better estimates than can be obtained from (\ref{eq:1}), see \cite{MR2773062} for a related discussion.

+Considering applications of our estimate, we note that just as (\ref{eq:hans}) has been used to derive Lieb-Thirring type inequalities for Schr\"odinger operators $-\Delta + V$, with a complex-valued potential $V$ (see \cite{Hansmann10}), estimate (\ref{eq:1}) can be used to obtain such inequalities when the Laplacian $-\Delta$ is replaced by a more general selfadjoint operator.
+Since at the moment of writing of this introduction a preliminary version of this article has been available for some time, we can refer the reader to the work of Golinskii and Kupin \cite{GK2013}, who used (\ref{eq:1}) to study non-selfadjoint perturbations of a selfadjoint finite band Schr\"odinger operator, and to the work of Sambou \cite{Sambou}, who used (\ref{eq:1}) in the study of non-selfadjoint perturbations of magnetic Schr\"odinger operators.

+In this article, we present yet another but less immediate application of (\ref{eq:1}).
+Namely, we will derive a unitary analog of this estimate and use it to study the distribution of zeros of certain holomorphic functions on the unit disk $\md$.
+We will show that for every \textit{Cauchy transform} of a finite, complex Borel measure $\mu$ on the unit circle $\mt$, i.e. for every function $h$ of the form